jivesoftware/QUnitTestRunnerPlugin/README.markdown

 Usage
 --------

+QUnitTestRunnerPlugin relies on the latest JsTestDriver plugin support in trunk.
+Unfortunately using the latest stable release of JsTestDriver will not work.
+There is a JsTestDriver jar included in this project that was compiled from revision 714 of the JsTestDriver trunk that you can use to run QUnit tests.
+Or you can compile JsTestDriver yourself.

 Include the files qunit.js and QUnitTestRunnerPlugin.js in the load directive in your JsTestDriver configuration file.
 Make sure that both of those files are loaded before any of your QUnit test files.
 Otherwise configure and run